 The Academy is pleased to announce the establishment of the Weinberg Fellowships in architectural history and preservation.
-The application deadline has passed and the 2017-18 Fellows are listed below; here is the news about the donation:
+The application is here; read on for details about the donation:

 “This generous gift from the Weinberg Foundation—one of the largest donations since the founding of the Academy—permits us to pursue the understanding and conservation of architecture of all geographic areas and periods,” said David Freedberg, Director of the Italian Academy.

 The first Fellows are expected to be on campus already in September.
 Two to four Fellowships will be awarded each year and will run concurrently with the Academy’s other residential fellowships.

 “I am excited that this whole project has taken shape so quickly, and the Academy has done a lot of hard work to make it happen,” said Sydney Houghton Weinberg ’10GSAS, the donor behind this gift.
 She is a trustee of the Foundation, which was named for and founded by her father, Sidney; she is also a trustee of the World Monuments Fund.
 She received a master’s degree from Columbia's Department of Art History and Archaeology with a thesis on the architecture of Francesco di Giorgio.
 “Casting a wide net, the Fellowship program will support work that is practical as well as theoretical,” she explained.
 “We’re interested in crisis management and war destruction, and we are focusing on the cutting edge of the preservation field.”

 This initiative is developed in conjunction with the Academy’s new International Observatory for Cultural Heritage, which sponsors and encourages research on monuments, artifacts, and traditions.